Boerhavia erecta

-Boerhavia erecta, commonly known as the erect spiderling or the erect boerhavia, is one of more than 100 species in the genus Boerhavia L. Boerhavia erecta is native to the United States, Mexico, Central America and western South America, but now is cosmopolitan in tropical and subtropical regions.
+Boerhavia erecta, commonly known as the erect spiderling or the erect boerhavia, is one of more than 100 species in the genus Boerhavia.
+It is native to the United States, Mexico, Central America, Angola and western South America, but now is cosmopolitan in tropical and subtropical regions.
 In Africa its distribution extends from West Africa, eastwards to Somalia and down to South Africa.
 It has recently been found in parts of Madagascar and Réunion.
 In Asia, it occurs in India, Java, Malaysia, the Philippines, China and the Ryukyu Islands.

 As an adventive species Boerhavia erecta is not widely regarded as a serious weed or invasive threat; in fact its physical and pharmacological attributes suggest that it is potentially useful.

 Description

 Boerhavia erecta has a chromosome number 2n=52.
 It is a perennial herb similar to Boerhavia diffusa, but can be distinguished by the fact that erect spiderlings are straight, bear white and pink flowers and bear obconic, glabrous fruit.